 The first gate is topped with multiple rolls of barbed wire, the second was so high and unsteady it took me about an hour to figure out how to get over it and the third was just plain awkward and carried with it the danger of getting a spike up the area where the sun don’t shine!

-One thing I noticed after looking back on the photos I took was just how colorful every room was.
-Nearly every wall had a different color wallpaper which was flaking off the walls which added an interesting texture to the photographs.
+One thing I noticed after looking back on the photos I took was just how colourful every room was.
+Nearly every wall had a different colour wallpaper which was flaking off the walls which added an interesting texture to the photographs.

 Many parts of the floors were caved in as were walls and some parts of the ceilings.
 The basement was entirely flooded and the floor had turned into a quicksand type substance.

 One of the most interesting findings was a big brown box in which teabags would have been shipped in.
 This can be seen in the photo where the words “Capital Tea” can be made out.

 When the moment came where I was faced with climbing back over the gates of hell, I decided I did not want to do it so the park rangers were called by my friend who I was with and they came and rescued me like knights in shining armour.
 My friend does not let me live down to being such a wimp, but if you saw those gates you’d agree that when I was let out by the (laughing) rangers, it was a walk of glory not shame!